Tintype Info

 • Must be shot and developed on-site before the chemistry dries and becomes inert (about a 5-15 minute window depending on weather conditions).

-• Typically takes 15-20 minutes to produce 1 tintype from start to finish.
+• Typically takes about 20 minutes to produce 1 tintype from start to finish.

 IMG_0692.JPG